awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

 1. On the **Create a local resource** page, use the following values:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/lra-console.html)

    The **Source path** is the local absolute path of the resource on the file system of the core device\.
-This path can't start with /sys\.
+This location is outside of the [container](lambda-group-config.md#lambda-function-containerization) that the function runs in\.
+The path can't start with `/sys`\.

    The **Destination path** is the absolute path of the resource in the Lambda namespace\.
+This location is inside the container that the function runs in\.

    The **Group owner file access permission** option lets you grant additional file access permissions to the Lambda process\.
 For more information, see [Group Owner File Access Permission](access-local-resources.md#lra-group-owner)\.
 ![\[The Create a local resource page with Save highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/create-local-resource.png)